NPM Modules Managing

 Auditing Modules

-command to highlight potential security risks in your dependencies.
+npm provide an audit command to highlight potential security risks in your dependencies.

 npm audit